grabz-dev/Trimps-Bug-Tracker/README.md

 Finally, hit Submit new issue.

 Thank you very much for your bug reports and suggestions!
-You help making Trimps better :)
+You help make Trimps better :)

 # External Links
 The game's repository: https://github.com/Trimps/Trimps.github.io